The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DATA GATHERING AND ANALYSIS

-Most GRBs in this paper that are classified as Type I GRBs also fulfill the ``classical'' $\TNT$ definition out of the BATSE era \citep{Kouveliotou1993}.
-None of the GRBs in the Type II sample in Paper I have $\TNT\leq2$ s, although a few are just beyond the limit \citep[e.g., XRF 050416A, which is an X-Ray Flash and has an associated photometric supernova,][]{Soderberg050416A}.
-Those that are longer than $\TNT=2$ s have other indicators that put them into the Type I class. \cite{NorrisBonnell} propose that a strong indicator for a merger-population event is a negligible spectral lag between different energy bands, i.e. Type I GRBs do not follow a lag-luminosity correlation \citep{Norris2000}.
-Furthermore, \cite{NorrisBonnell} propose that certain BATSE GRBs that had been classified as ``long'' are indeed Type I GRBs, consisting of a short (usually $\leq2$ s) single spike or series of spikes (the Initial Pulse Complex, IPC), followed by a long, usually soft and faint Extended Soft Emission Component (ESEC).
-This link was made due to several \emph{Swift} GRBs showing this characteristic light curve shape, with the classic example being GRB 050724, which was a clear Type I event due to its association with an old stellar population \citep{Barthelmy050724, Berger050724, Gorosabel050724}.
-Since we expect no or only very little light contribution from the decay of radioactive elements in the light of a Type I GRB afterglow \citep[][and references therein]{Hjorth050509B}, a final criterium is no detected SN emission to very deep limits several weeks after the GRB.
-GRB 060614 is a Type I GRB according to these criteria, in spite the very long $\TNT$.
-GRB 060505, on the other hand, is a very special case, while the SN limits are deeper than for any other GRB \citep[$M_R\gtrsim-10.5$ mag,][this work]{Ofek060505}, it has recently been shown to have significant spectral lag \citep{McBreen060505}.
-For reasons detailed later (\kref{Hybrid}), we will keep it in the Type I sample and discuss it in this paper.
-Details on all GRBs in our sample can be found in \kref{AppA}, where we also list the sources of the data used in this study.
+Most GRBs in this paper that are classified as Type I GRBs also fulfill the ``classical'' $\TNT$ definition out of the BATSE era \citep{Kouveliotou1993} (25 of 38, 66\%).
+While some of these cases have so-called Extended Soft Emission Components (ESECs), these are so faint that they make up less than 5\% of the fluence at the end of the GRB.
+None of the GRBs in the Type II sample in Paper I have $\TNT\leq2$ s, although a few are just beyond the limit \citep[e.g., XRF 050416A, which is an X-Ray Flash and has an associated photometric SN,][]{Soderberg050416A}.
+Those that are longer than $\TNT=2$ s have other indicators that put them into the Type I class. \cite{NorrisBonnell} propose that a strong indicator for a merger-population event is a negligible spectral lag between different energy bands \citep[see also][]{Zhang2006}, i.e., Type I GRBs do not follow a lag-luminosity correlation \citep{Norris2000}\footnote{There are Type II GRBs with negligible spectral lag too, such as GRB 050717 \citep{Krimm050717}, but these are also extremely luminous, in accordance with the correlation.}.
+Furthermore, \cite{NorrisBonnell} propose that certain BATSE GRBs that had been classified as ``long'' are indeed Type I GRBs, consisting of a short (usually $\leq2$ s) single spike or series of spikes (the Initial Pulse Complex, IPC), followed by a long, usually soft and faint ESEC.
+This link was made due to several \emph{Swift} GRBs showing this characteristic light curve shape, with the classic example being GRB 050724, which was a clear Type I event due to its association with an old stellar population \citep{Barthelmy050724, Berger050724, Gorosabel050724}, and the most extreme \emph{Swift} event so far being GRB 080503 \citep[][note that \citealt{Xu060505060614} report a spectral lag for the uncharacteristically hard tail, though the detection is $2\sigma$ only]{Perley080503}.
+Of the remaining 13 events, 12 are described by light curves of the IPC+ESEC type (in which the bright ESEC contributes strongly to $\TNT$) the single exception being GRB 060505.